-Windows Libraries is a centralized place for bringing together all the related files from the different folder or different PCs.
-Precisely, Libraries is a collection of shortcuts to the original file or folder locations which can have its locations either on a local computer or on a network drive.
-This, to an extent also marks the difference between Libraries and User Folders, as User folders are actual folders while Libraries are collections of shortcuts to User folders.
+Windows Libraries is a centralized place for bringing together all the related files from a different folder or different PCs.
+Precisely, Libraries are a collection of shortcuts to the original file or folder locations which can have their locations either on a local computer or on a network drive.
+This, to an extent, also marks the difference between Libraries and User Folders, as User folders are actual folders while Libraries are collections of shortcuts to User folders.

 Re-order Library Contents

 Open File Explorer and click the Libraries item in the Navigation Pane on the left.
 This action opens up Libraries instantly.
-Thereafter, select a library, right click it and choose “Properties” from the context menu.
+After that, select a library, right-click it and choose “Properties” from the context menu.

 Hiding Default Libraries

-Users can hide or delete the default libraries in Windows 10.
-Although this is possible, it is important to mention here that the libraries node in the Navigation pane cannot be hidden or deleted.
+Users can hide or delete the default libraries in Windows 11/10.
+Although this is possible, it is essential to mention that the libraries node in the Navigation pane cannot be hidden or deleted.
 Hiding a default library is preferable to deleting it.
 So, only some default libraries that are not suitable for the business environment, such as Music or Videos libraries, should be hidden.

 To hide a default library, run a script on the network to modify the Library Description file, and you need to access a Group Policy setting to hide the link to this library on the Start menu.
 The script should set the hidden attribute of the Library Description file (*.library-ms).
 This conceals the library from users in the Windows Explorer navigation pane and Items View.
 The following example script hides the Pictures library:

-You should configure a Group Policy setting for every library that has a link you want to hide in the Start menu.
+You should configure a Group Policy setting for every library with a link you want to hide in the Start menu.
 You can find these Group Policy settings under User Configuration\Administrative Templates\Start Menu and Taskbar.

 Change default Save Locations for Libraries